sasthabhoot/score-tracker/README.md

 # score-tracker
-tracking cricket score by scraping crickbuzz using BeautifulSoup4
+tracking cricket score by scraping cricbuzz using BeautifulSoup4

 # Usage